smashdevcode/developing-aspnet-on-macosx/presentation.md

 TODO

+Fix my bash_profile... dnvm.sh has the wrong path

 Make any other updates to the Sandbox partition... and then update the Code Camp partition
     Keep the Dry Run partition around as a backup!!!